anyaevostinar/anyaevostinar.github.io/classes/257-s25/lab-git.md

 ```

 Stay calm!
 Git messages are actually pretty helpful, and it's telling you why your update was rejected.
 It even gives you a hint of what to do next!

-To fix this, you will need to first pull:
+4. To fix this, you will need to first pull:

 ```bash
 git pull
 ```

 And git will try to smoosh the changed files together, but it won't be able to do the merging automatically because it doesn't know which version of the changes you actually want to keep.
 This is a time when using VSCode is nice because it helps you with "merge conflicts" if you know what it's doing.

-Open the file that you changed in VSCode and you should see something like this:
+5. Open the file that you changed in VSCode and you should see something like this:

 ![Merge conflict in VSCode](git-lab-images/Step6.png)

 Whether you are using VSCode or not, those funky "<<<<<<<<< HEAD" ">>>>>>>>>>>>>>>>" with a long alphanumeric string mean that git isn't sure which of these lines you want in this file.
 If you aren't using VSCode, you might have to just manually delete one or the other (or just get rid of two weird lines if you want to keep both), but VSCode gives you some nice buttons to speed up this process.

-You can click "Accept Current Change", "Accept Incoming Change", or "Accept Both Changes" and VSCode will fix the file for you.
+6. You can click "Accept Current Change", "Accept Incoming Change", or "Accept Both Changes" and VSCode will fix the file for you.

-Now you just need to save, add, commit, and push and everything will be fixed.
+7. Now you just need to save, add, commit, and push and everything will be fixed.

+## Step 8: More practice with merge conflicts
 Now try this:

 1. Create a merge conflict the same way you just did, i.e. edit the same file both directly on GitHub and locally.